 Five bills approved by the House Committee on Natural Resources during a chaotic news cycle could weaken the historically popular environmental law

 The U.S. Coast Guard closes the Potomac River any time President Trump wants to hit the links.

-A group of the world's best cave divers joined to help save the 12 boys and their coach in one of the most dangerous mission of its kind.
+A group of the world's best cave divers joined to help save the 12 boys and their coach in one of the most dangerous missions of its kind

 Rescuers spent nine days searching for the 12 boys and their coach.
 They finally found them two miles deep in the Tham Luang Nang Non cave system.

 Within a month, the remains of two people—one of them half-buried—were found inside the park's boundaries, a place with a storied relationship to death